Hamtaro

 Hamtaro, known in Japan as Trotting Hamtaro (とっとこハム太郎, Tottoko Hamutarō), is a Japanese manga and storybook series created and illustrated by Ritsuko Kawai about a hamster.
-The manga was serialized in Shogakukan's "Second Grade" magazine in April 1997; more Hamtaro stories would later be added into the other grade-level magazines, as well as in Ciao.
+The manga was serialized in Shogakukan's Shōgaku Ninensei (Second Grade) magazine in April 1997; more Hamtaro stories would later be added into the other grade-level magazines, as well as in Ciao.
 The series focuses on a hamster named Hamtaro, who has a variety of adventures with other hamsters known as the "Ham-Hams" ("Hamuchans" in the Japanese version).
 Viz Media published the manga adaptations and storybooks in English.

 Multiple anime adaptations were produced by TMS Entertainment and aired on TV Tokyo.
 The first series was dubbed in English by The Ocean Group.

 Plot

-The series revolves around a hamster named Hamtaro, who is owned by a 10-year-old girl named Laura Haruna (Hiroko Haruna in the Japanese/Original version).
+The series revolves around a hamster named Hamtaro, who is owned by a young girl named Laura Haruna (Hiroko Haruna in the Japanese/Original version).
 Curious by nature, he ventures out each day to make friends and go on adventures with a clan of fellow hamster friends known as The Ham-Hams.
 The Ham-Hams meet at a special clubhouse built by Boss ("Taisho").